roys/cewler/README.md

   -m MIN_WORD_LENGTH, --min-word-length MIN_WORD_LENGTH
   -o OUTPUT, --output OUTPUT
-                        file were to stream and store wordlist instead of screen (default: screen) -ou OUTPUT_URLS, --output-urls OUTPUT_URLS
+                        file were to stream and store wordlist instead of screen (default: screen) -oe OUTPUT_EMAILS, --output-emails OUTPUT_EMAILS
+                        file were to stream and store e-mail addresses found (they will always be outputted in the wordlist) -ou OUTPUT_URLS, --output-urls OUTPUT_URLS
                         file were to stream and store URLs visited (default: not outputted) -r RATE, --rate RATE  requests per second (default: 20)